 - Social, Emotional and Mental Health Difficulties

-Further information regarding SEND at Cheadle Hulme Primary can be found by consulting our SEND Policy, which outlines the process of what will happen if concerns are raised about a child having special educational needs and/or disability.
+Further information regarding SEND at Cheadle Hulme Primary School can be found by consulting our SEND policy, which outlines the process of what will happen if concerns are raised about a child having special educational needs and/or disability.